Guardia Republicana

 Guardia Republicana is a Peruvian football club, playing in the city of Lima.

-The club were founded 1981 and play in the Copa Perú which is the third division of the Peruvian league.
+The club was founded 1981 and plays in the Copa Perú, which is the third division of the Peruvian league.

 History

 The club was 1985, 1987, and 1995 Segunda División Peruana champion.

-The club have played at the highest level of Peruvian football on three occasions, from 1986 Torneo Descentralizado until 1988 Torneo Descentralizado, when was relegated.
+The club has played at the highest level of Peruvian football on three occasions, from 1986 Torneo Descentralizado until 1988 Torneo Descentralizado, when it was relegated.
 The team returned to the Peruvian First Division in 1996 (Torneo Descentralizado), but was relegated at the end of the same year.
-To this day he has not returned to professional football.
+To this day it has not returned to professional football.